Unitary Patent

 Contents

 The UP theoretically has the potential to cover all 27 member states of the European Union (EU), but some EU states have decided not to participate, notably Spain (ES) and Croatia (HR), and others may look to participate at a later date as part of what is called “enhanced cooperation”.
-As things stand, 17 EU states will be covered by the UP at the outset.
-These are Austria (AT), Belgium (BE), Bulgaria (BG), Denmark (DK), Estonia (EE), Finland (FI), France (FR), Germany (DE), Italy (IT), Latvia (LV), Lithuania (LT), Luxembourg (LU), Malta (MT), the Netherlands (NL), Portugal (PT), Slovenia (SI) and Sweden (SE).
+When the Unitary Patent system came into effect, 17 EU states were covered by the UP - Austria (AT), Belgium (BE), Bulgaria (BG), Denmark (DK), Estonia (EE), Finland (FI), France (FR), Germany (DE), Italy (IT), Latvia (LV), Lithuania (LT), Luxembourg (LU), Malta (MT), the Netherlands (NL), Portugal (PT), Slovenia (SI) and Sweden (SE).
+As of, 1 September 2024, Romania (RO) is now included also for any requests for unitary effect which are registered on or after that date.

 A European patent potentially covers all states contracting to the European Patent Convention (EPC), currently numbering 38 countries.
 So, even once fully implemented, the UP will only ever cover a subset of the countries it is possible to cover with a European patent.
 Important EPC states that are not EU states include Norway (NO), Switzerland (CH) and the United Kingdom (GB).
 It is unlikely that any non-EU states will be part of the UP in the foreseeable future.